gboeing/osmnx/README.md

 ### Download and model street networks

-OSMnx lets you download street network data and build topologically corrected street networks, project to UTM and plot the networks, and save the street network as SVGs, GraphML files, .osm files, shapefiles, or geopackages for later use.
+OSMnx lets you download street network data and build topologically corrected multidigraphs, project to UTM and plot the networks, and save the street network as SVGs, GraphML files, .osm files, shapefiles, or geopackages for later use.
 The street networks are directed and preserve one-way directionality.
 API responses can be cached locally so OSMnx doesn't have to request the same data from the API multiple times - saving bandwidth, increasing speed, and enabling reproducibility.

 You can download a street network by providing OSMnx any of the following (demonstrated in the examples):
   - a bounding box